Aria-vero-s/pianist/README.md

 ### 2. About
 - A biography section with information about the pianist.
+- The client requested a video to be displayed on the right side of the About section later on.
+The video is an embedded YouTube video linked to the client's YouTube channel.
 - A music player for showcasing the pianist's music, with playback controls.
 - Music player functionality implemented using JavaScript.